Listening to the Charts on About Oragenics Inc. (OGEN)

 In terms of recent free cash flow, OGEN, is currently reporting -8.66 million, which represents a quarterly net change of -8.64 million in cash flowing in the door.
 In terms of operations, the company reported -8.66 million in net operating cash flow.

+Looking at the revenue path, we saw last quarter’s top-line number come in at 12.35 million in total revenues, which represents a y/y quarterly change of -151.82.

-That brings us to the real meat of the matter: the bottom line. , seated in 52.22 billion total diluted outstanding shares, adding up to earnings per share of -0.51.
+That brings us to the real meat of the matter: the bottom line.
+Oragenics Inc. (OGEN) yielded a gross basic income of 1000.0, which comes on a Cost-of-Goods-Sold number registering at -12.35 million, seated in 52.22 billion total diluted outstanding shares, adding up to earnings per share of -0.51.
 Notably, the consensus view of analysts looking ahead to next quarter is currently at -0.07.

 That allows us to round out this picture with a look at valuations.
 Based on this data, and the forecasts we have at hand, the coming fiscal year looks to be headed toward -0.25 in total earnings per share.